 I'm a preceptor at Harvard University.
 I do software development, DevOps, system administration and a little bit of teaching for CS50 (Harvard's introduction to computer science and programming) and a few other courses.

-I graduated from Helwan University, in Cairo, Egypt, with a bachelor's degree in accounting in 2017, but I have always had a passion for computers.
-I started studying computer science and programming using online resources in 2014, made my first contribution to an open source project in July 2015, and officially joined the CS50 team at Harvard in June 2017.
+I graduated from Helwan University, in Cairo, Egypt, with a bachelor's degree in accounting in 2017, but I've always had a passion for computers.
+I started studying computer science and programming from online resources in 2014, made my first contribution to an open source project in July 2015, and officially joined the CS50 team at Harvard in June 2017.

-I help design, develop, and maintain the CS50 IDE, a customized version of AWS Cloud9, a cloud-based IDE, to make it more accessible to students with little or no prior computer science or programming experience by means of developing and maintaining a set of plugins that simplify the look and feel of the IDE as well as installing and configuring the software that is needed for the course.
-Recently I have also been developing and maintaining infrastructure backend for the IDE that runs on Kubernetes, a very popular open source container orchestrator.
+I help design, develop, and maintain the CS50 IDE, a customized version of AWS Cloud9 (a cloud-based IDE) to make it more accessible to students with little or no prior computer science or programming experience.
+I develop and maintain a set of plugins that customize and simplify the look and feel of the IDE and install and configure the tools used in our courses.
+Recently, I developed the infrastructure backend for the IDE that runs on Kubernetes, a very popular open source container orchestrator.
 I also develop and maintain an offline version of the CS50 IDE that uses Docker, a popular containerization technology.

-An Electron app built on top of technologies such as Bull, FFmpeg, ReactJS, and different AWS and Google APIs that automates and facilitates some of CS50's production team workflows such as video transcoding to different formats and resolutions, generating audio and video assets, quality assurance, and publishing content to CS50's content delivery network in a parallel fashion and using a friendly user interface.
+An Electron app built on top of technologies such as Bull, FFmpeg, ReactJS, and different AWS and Google APIs that facilitates some of CS50's production team workflows by automating tasks such as video transcoding to different formats and resolutions, generating audio and video assets, quality assurance, and publishing content to CS50's content delivery network in a parallel fashion and using a friendly user interface.